 Accelerating a Systems-Level Response to the Opioid Crisis

-Several significant obstacles contribute to the struggle to treat opioid use disorder (OUD): the lack of access to effective medications, a shortage of inpatient beds, the continued criminalization of opioid use.
+Several significant obstacles contribute to the struggle to treat opioid use disorder (OUD): the lack of access to effective medications, a shortage of inpatient beds, and the continued criminalization of opioid use.
 Compounding all of these challenges is the lack of coordination across the corresponding domains by the people and policymakers who oversee them.
 Although the opioid crisis has grown into a systemic problem, a systems-level response has been fatefully slow to materialize.

 This is the thinking that gave rise to Project RESPOND, a five-year research project funded by the National Institute on Drug Abuse that seeks to accelerate our understanding of the OUD treatments that work — and, more importantly, translate those insights into policy changes.

-Led by Benjamin Linas, MD, an infectious diseases physician with the Grayken Center for Addiction at Boston Medical Center and an associate professor of medicine and public health at Boston University, Project RESPOND combines sophisticated simulation modeling and the Massachusetts Public Health Data Warehouse, a first-of-its-kind initiative that brings together 22 opioid-related datasets from numerous state agencies, to probe open policy questions ranging from the availability of outpatient medications to the treatment of OUD in correctional settings.
+Led by Benjamin Linas, MD, an infectious diseases physician with the Grayken Center for Addiction at Boston Medical Center and an associate professor of medicine and public health at Boston University, Project RESPOND combines sophisticated simulation modeling and the Massachusetts Public Health Data Warehouse, a first-of-its-kind initiative that brings together 22 opioid-related datasets from numerous state agencies to probe open policy questions ranging from the availability of outpatient medications to the treatment of OUD in correctional settings.

 A multidisciplinary team of clinicians, epidemiologists, health economists, mathematicians, and software developers is now putting the finishing touches on the simulation model.
 HealthCity sat down with Linas to hear more about RESPOND and what we can expect from the output.